swcarpentry-ja/carpentries-coc/topic_folders/policies/incident-response.md

 All Carpentries community members should feel empowered to enforce the Code of Conduct.

-Ideally we would all be able to diffuse an incident.
+Ideally, we would all be able to diffuse an incident.
 In practice, we have varying comfort with situations depending on our current experience and the environment.
-Below are ways that you can be supportive, and steps that you can take during or after an incident.
+Below are ways that you can be supportive and steps that you can take during or after an incident.

 If you can, move from being a bystander to being a Code of Conduct first responder.
 If you see something inappropriate happening, speak up.
-If you don't feel comfortable intervening, but feel someone should, please submit a report, in person to a workshop host or instructor, or via the [Code of Conduct incident report form][reporting-form] to the Code of Conduct committee.
+If you don't feel comfortable intervening, but feel someone should, please submit a report in person to a workshop host or instructor or via the [Code of Conduct incident report form][reporting-form] to the Code of Conduct committee.

 ##### Immediate Response

 The initial response to an incident is very important and will set the tone for The Carpentries community.
 Depending on the severity and/or details of the incident, an immediate response may be required.
-If an incident involves physical danger, or involves a threat to anyone's safety (e.g. threats of violence), any member of the community may -- and should -- act immediately to protect safety.
+If an incident involves physical danger or involves a threat to anyone's safety (e.g. threats of violence), any member of the community may -- and should -- act immediately to protect safety.
 This can include contacting emergency or crisis resources.

 ##### Ongoing Incidents

 If an incident is ongoing, whether in-person or online, any community member (workshop host, instructor, helper) may act immediately and employ any of the tools available to the community member to pacify the situation.
-In situations where an individual community member acts immediately, they must inform the workshop host as soon as possible, and report their actions to the Code of Conduct Committee for review within 24 hours of the incident.
+In situations where an individual community member acts immediately, they must inform the workshop host as soon as possible and report their actions to the Code of Conduct Committee for review within 24 hours of the incident.
 Should there be a need for an immediate response, please see the [Immediate Response Checklist](#checklists-for-responding-to-an-incident).

 ##### Checklists for Responding to an Incident